Art composition might sound like something very theoric and boring, especially when all you want to do is have fun and relax while drawing.

 That mark you just made, is the line.

-The important point to make here about lines is that they don’t need to always be visible!
+The vital point to make here about lines is that they don’t need to always be visible!

 A lot of artists don’t use them in their paintings, but they’re still there.
 They are shown by the way the objects are arranged in the painting.